mkdirJava/my-nvim-config/readme.md

     sudo apt-get update
     sudo apt-get install neovim

+clone this repo to

+	~/.config/nvim

 This configuration uses Packer to download dependencies

 these dependencies are then found here ~/.local/share/nvim/site/pack/packer/start/

-Run this command to set where the config should get jar dependencies

-	export JDTLS_DEP=$(pwd)/jdtls_dependencies

 To install Packer